 2. Watering: After watering (usually once or twice weekly), allow the top 2 to 3 inches of the soil to dry out completely before watering again.
 Mulching can help retain the soil moisture and also combat competing grasses/weeds.

-3. Fertilizing: Feed your Cara Cara Orange Tree during the warmer spring and summer seasons with a citrus-specific fertilizer, generally once every six weeks.
+3. Fertilizing: Feed your Cara Cara Orange Tree during the warmer spring and summer seasons with a citrus-specific fertilizer, like the one included in our Citrus Care Kit, generally once every six weeks.
 During the fall and winter season, ease back to fertilizing once every 2 to 3 months.
 Make sure to follow the application instructions written on the fertilizer bag.

 4. Pruning: After the tree fruits, remove any dead wood and ventilate the center of the tree.
 Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
 Pruning can be done at any time of the year for the potted Cara Cara Orange.

-5. Pollination: Simply take a small, dry, fine-tipped paintbrush and stick it into the center of each Cara Cara bloom.
+5. Pollination: Our Caras Caras are self-fertile, but for indoor trees, you can hand pollinate.
+Simply take a small, dry, fine-tipped paintbrush and stick it into the center of each Cara Cara bloom.
 Swirl it around and collect the pollen on the brush.
 Go to the next bloom and repeat the process until every bloom has been treated.
 Do this once daily and don’t wash the paintbrush until after the blooms have been pollinated.

 |Amount of Order||Shipping Charge|